vipul-san2412/Mahabharat-Knowledge-Graph-Relation-Extraction-from-Index-and-Visualizing-with-Neo4j/README.md

 ## Repository Structure

-- `src/`
+- `Dependency Rels/`
-  - `parsing/`: Scripts for dependency parsing using DIA Parser.
+  - `Codes/`: ipynb notebooks for dependency parsing and extracting relations out of them using DIA Parser.
+Relations include \[daughter, mother, sister, brother, father, son]
   - `relation_extraction/`: Scripts for extracting relations using the REBEL model.
   - `transliteration/`: Python script for transliteration of Mahabharata text.
   - `neo4j/`: Scripts for generating and executing Cypher queries for Neo4j.